loft-orbital/cuebe/README.md

 Although CUE itslef offers a way to [inject value at runtime](https://cuetorials.com/patterns/inject/), we found it lacking some features.
-Especially with secrets injection, it can become hard to maintain and scale, and does not fit well in a GitOps flow.
+Especially with secrets injection where it can become hard to maintain and scale, and does not fit well in a GitOps flow.
 For that reason we introduced a way to inject values at runtime.

 The `@inject` attribute allows surgical injection of external values in your Cuebe release.
 We recommend using this attribute with parsimony, as `cue` itself will ignore it.
-One of our current usecase is to inject sops encrypted value in our release.
+One of our current usecase is to inject sops encrypted values in our Releases.
 It allow us to keep a GitOps flow (no runtime config, everything commited) without leaking secrets.

 Cuebe only supports local file injection as for now.